goderich/dissertation/dissertation.md

 <!-- mention haga v ha correspondences -->

-Proto-Atayal \*c is reflected as /c/ in all dialects except Squliq, S'uli, and Matu'aw, where it merges with \*s, as seen in @tbl:proto-atayal-c.
+Proto-Atayal \*c is reflected as \<c\> /t͡s/ in all dialects except Squliq, S'uli, and Matu'aw, where it merges with \*s, as seen in @tbl:proto-atayal-c.

 : Correspondences of Proto-Atayal \*c {#tbl:proto-atayal-c}